philip-schrodt/NGEC/README.md

 # NGEC
-# New Generation Event Coder
+# New Generation Event Coder Support Files

-This repo holds a few files related to the paper
+This repo holds a few files related to the classifiers discussed in the paper

 Halterman, Andrew, Philip A. Schrodt, Andreas Beger, Benjamin E. Bagozzi and Grace I.
 Scarborough.
 2023.
 “Creating Custom Event Data Without Dictionaries: A Bag-of-Tricks.”
 Working Paper presented at the International Studies Association, Montreal, March-2023.

+Additional code related to this paper, specifically on the entity-resolution side, can be found at https://github.com/ahalterman/NGEC/

 At present, and likely well into the future, this site will mostly contain some utility files useful in for reducing typing and typos, and a few code fragments, largely from the `Huggingface` and `sklearn` documentation with slight modifications, these clarifying exactly what we mean by ``default'' paramters and techniques.
 The complete data-generation pipeline is at Leidos and probably the U.S. government—which remains disinclined to share[^1]—holds the intellectual property rights to this, that issue yet to be decided by legions of Gucci-shod lawyers, so it isn't here.